BrainardLab/BrainardLabToolbox/EXRToolbox/README.md

 ===========

-EXRToolbox is a MATLAB toolbox for importing and exporting multi-band EXR images, based on the HDRToolbox developed by Francesco Banterle and the TinyEXR implementation developed by Syoyo Fujita.
-It does not depend on any libraries and it has been successfuly compiled in
+EXRToolbox is a MATLAB toolbox for importing and exporting multi-band EXR images, based on the TinyEXR implementation developed by Syoyo Fujita and the HDRToolbox developed by Francesco Banterle.
+EXRToolbox does not require installation of any EXR libraries and it has been successfuly compiled in Mac OS HighSierra, Mojave, and Catalina.

 License: This software is distributed under GPL v3 license (see license.txt)